Best Cordless Drills UK 2026: Top 7 Tested for Home DIY

 The 5Ah battery included with the kit version gives approximately 2 full days of intermittent DIY use before needing a charge.

-• Single battery kit — second battery costs extra (but can be bought separately)
+• Cons: More expensive than budget alternatives; single battery kit — second battery costs extra

 2. Makita DHP484Z 18V Brushless (Body Only) — Best Value Upgrade